 Andriessen and Schönberger are professional classical composers: When listening to an uninspired Stravinsky recording they can probably fill in the blanks better than I can.
 But surely it is time for an orchestral take on Danses Concertantes with the The Apollonian Clockwork as part of the context.
 (The recent recording of Danses by Dennis Russell Davies with the Stuttgart Chamber Orchestra has a typically anonymous and incorrect liner note by Hans-Klaus Jungheinrich: "With its lively and exhilarating outer movements and a gently lyrical middle movement, it resembles an Italian Baroque concerto or early Classical symphony.")

 As Andriessen and Schönberger suggest, Nabokov was Stravinsky’s opposite number, a displaced Russian aristocrat enthralled with Paris and America.
-Many of Stravinky’s and Nabokov’s most celebrated works seem to wander up the same skewed Escher-esque print: “First, you are a perfect technician.
+Many Stravinky and Nabokov works seem to wander up the same skewed Escher-esque print: “First, you are a perfect technician.
 Then you parody the effect of technique in an amused way.
 In doing so, you reveal a new, utterly sincere emotion that requires mastering a new technique.
 After perfecting this technique, you parody it in an amused way.
 In doing so, you reveal a new emotion that requires mastering a new technique....”

-While the chapter "A World, a Comedy" in The Apollonian Clockwork is helpful, this approach is never discussed by Stravinsky himself.
-However, in the first volume of his excellent biography, Stephen Walsh quotes the young Stravinsky’s derision of Mahler’s Eighth Symphony.
+Stravinsky himself might not agree with this analysis, of course.
+But certainly Stravinsky was interested in complex emotions.
+In the first volume of his excellent biography, Stephen Walsh quotes the young Stravinsky’s derision of Mahler’s Eighth Symphony.
 “I find that the only quality in this symphony is the inflexibility of utter barefaced platitude...
 Fancy that for two hours you are made to understand that two times two is four, to the accompaniment of E-flat major performed fffff by 800 people.”
 I love Mahler, too, but admit that his emotional spectrum can be understood by any 17-year old.
 As I near 40, I appreciate that the shades of grey in Stravinsky can seem more truthful than the certainties of Mahler.

 Joseph Kerman understands the nuances of Stravinsky’s ironies better than most.
 In Concerto Conversations, Kerman offers a long and astonishing analysis of the Concerto for Piano and Winds.